Olio72AT/TodoListBBRZ/README.md

 f2) encryption with salt and pepper and use case for authorization including the passwords for Oliver and Martha.

+k) Patch corretion:
+k1) Correct wrong SessionID indications / set the cookie lifetime value to 2 days.

+g) As logged on user, you should be able to logout, so we add a LOGOUT to the active line and implement the code for it.
+We replaced the LOGOUT to ADMIN and added a new Menu item LOGOUT.
+(Code to be implemented in point h)

 TDB: (To be done)

-g) As logged on user, you should be able to logout, so we add a LOGOUT to the active line and implement the code for it.

 h) Whenever the user is logged out, we should display LOGIN instead of LOGOUT in the main menu.